bedwellbacteria/Chimosaic/README.md

 A taxonomy-free tool for detecting micro-substitution chimeras in full-length 16S data, designed to run alongside DADA2's removeBimeraDenovo.

 > **Status: v0.1.0 — early release.** The method is described in Bedwell et al 2026, ISME (DOI: https://doi.org/10.1093/ismejo/wrag228).
-Formal benchmarking against simulated and mock-community data is in progress.
+Formal benchmarking against simulated and mock-community data is in progress and this page will be updated with results accordingly.

 ---